Learn how to make this salt dough Christmas garland, combined with wooden beads, to create a bright and rustic decoration for your holiday home.

 - Cut out one large star, several medium stars, and a couple of little stars.

-- Brush them with Mod Podge, and sprinkle on a little clear glitter.
+- Brush them with Mod Podge, and sprinkle a little glitter on top of each ornament.

 Mary